KentaaNL/omnikassa2/README.md

 # Omnikassa2

-This Gem provides the Ruby on Rails integration for the new Omnikassa 2.0 JSON API from the Rabobank.
+This Gem provides the Ruby integration for the new Omnikassa 2.0 JSON API from the Rabobank.
 The documentation for this API is currently here:
 [Rabobank.nl](https://www.rabobank.nl/images/handleiding-merchant-shop_29920545.pdf)